-James Cone was born in 1938 and was raised in Arkansas.
-He earned a B.A. degree from Philander Smith College in 1958; a Bachelor of Divinity degree from Garrett-Evangelical Theological Seminary in 1961; and M.A.
-(1963) and Ph.D.
-(1965) degrees from Northwestern University.
+James Hal Cone was born August 5, 1938, in Fordyce, Arkansas.
+He earned a B.A. degree from Philander Smith College in 1958; a Bachelor of Divinity degree from Garrett-Evangelical Theological Seminary in 1961; and an M.A.
+(1963) and a Ph.D.
+(1965) from Northwestern University.
 He also has been awarded eight honorary degrees, including a Doctor of Divinity from Garrett-Evangelical Theological Seminary.

 Influenced by the Christian existential philosophy of Paul Tillich and the Black Power movement of Malcolm X, Cone exhorts black Christians to reject the “White Church,” which he claims has failed to support them in their struggle for equal rights.

 Claiming that “black values” are superior to American values, Cone’s writings posit a black Jesus who leads African Americans as the “chosen people.”
 “This country was founded for whites, and everything that has happened in it has emerged from the white perspective,” he writes.
 “What we need is the destruction of whiteness, which is the source of human misery in the world.”

 In 1969, Cone characterized white society as the Antichrist, and the white church as an institution that was racist to its core.
 Thus he posited “a desperate need for a black theology, a theology whose sole purpose is to apply the freeing power of the gospel to black people under white oppression.”

 In his landmark 1969 book Black Theology and Black Power, Cone wrote that “negro hatred of white people” is not at all “pathological,” but rather, is a “healthy human reaction to oppression, insult, and terror.”
 He also wrote in that book: